mrqa/MRQA-Shared-Task-2019/README.md

-# 2019 MRQA Shared Task on Generalization in Extractive Question Answering
+# 2019 MRQA Shared Task on Extractive Question Answering
 Resources for the 2019 MRQA Shared Task